RomanS21/reproducible_result_RS/README.md

 Python:

-Python 3.10.4 was used on HetMathsys for the calculations to load this use
+Python 3.11.5 was used on HetMathsys for the calculations to load this use

-ml GCCcore/11.3.0 Python/3.10.4
+module purge
+ml GCCcore/13.2.0 Python/3.11.5 JupyterNotebook

 MACE: